elbonian/Aether-Capstone-19-20/README.md

 code.

 ### Backend Dependencies
-Installation of the backend requires the docker commandline interface.
+Installation of the backend requires the docker command-line interface.
 Installing docker depends on your OS.

 _Note that docker requires virtualization is enabled within the BIOS._